 A statement of drug and vaccine withdrawal period may be required on some classes of livestock.

-When show birds are retained by the exhibitor, it is recommended that their birds be isolated for 30 days before being permitted to mingle with the home flock.
+It is recommended that all animals and birds exhibited at the Fair be isolated for 30 days before being permitted to mingle with the home flock.

-Market Steers, lambs and hogs will not require a health certificate since they will be inspected during arrival.
+Market Steers, lambs, goats and hogs will not require a health certificate since they will be inspected during arrival.